xiaoguo1995/xiaoguo1995.github.io/_teaching/FFT_Engineers_in_the_making.md

 Lecturers may also choose to skip assessing how FFT really work in final exam, as student evaluation survey plays the role.)

-What is covered
+What is covered (the logic)
 ======
-- *Why we need* Fourier Transform and its usage in real world which is FFT (p.4 to p.7)
+- (p.3 to p.7): *Why* we need Fourier Transform and its usage in real world which is FFT
-- *What* is Fast Fourier Transform (in terms of Discrete Fourier Transform, p.8 - p.9)
+- (p.8 - p.9): *What* is Fast Fourier Transform
-- *Why* FFT is called "Fast" Fourier Transform (p.10)
+- (p.10): *Why* FFT is called "Fast" Fourier Transform
-- *When* "Fast Fourier Transform" can be slow? (p.11)
+- (p.11): *When* "Fast Fourier Transform" can be slow?
-- A trick called zero padding (p.11, p.12)
+- (p.11, p.12): A trick called zero padding
-- FFT can be wrong, how to use it properly as an engineer? (p.13)
+- (p.13): FFT can be wrong, how to sample the signal properly as an engineer?
-- 1D and 2D FFT applications (audio and image processing, p.14 to p.16)
+- (p.14 to p.16): 1D and 2D FFT applications (audio and image processing)
-- FFTshift we encountered in 1D and 2D FFTapplications when we really code it up (p.17 - p.19)
+- (p.17 - p.19): FFTshift we encountered in 1D and 2D FFTapplications when we really code it up
-- *How* does the FFT algorithm work (with a 2-point and 4-point FFT example)? (p.22 - p.29)
+- (p.22 - p.29): *How* does the FFT algorithm work (with a 2-point and 4-point FFT example)?
-- [Optional] the *generic matrix-form* of FFT with 4-point FFT example (p.32 - p.36)
+- [Optional] (p.32 - p.36): the *generic matrix-form* of FFT with 4-point FFT example

 Textbook / Other Univ's FFT lecture materials
 =====